Redundancy | How to do it properly

 Redundancy should always be the last resort.
 Before initiating redundancy measures, you should explore all other options, which may include restricting overtime, imposing a recruitment freeze or temporarily withdrawing non-contractual benefits as a means of keeping costs down.

-Similarly, you should also consider whether you can make people redundant while funding is available via the Job Retention Scheme (“furlough scheme”) as this was designed specifically to help employers avoid job losses.
+Similarly, you should also consider whether you can make workers redundant while funding is available via the Job Retention Scheme (“furlough scheme”) as this was designed specifically to help employers avoid job losses.

 If it is a redundancy situation and it is the only option, follow our 7-step process: